 8. How long we keep your information

 As a general rule, we will hold your information for a period of up to seven years from the end of your relationship with the charity in accordance with our data retention policy.
 In some circumstances, this will be shorter.
 For example, information related to unsuccessful job applications is destroyed after two years.
-In some circumstances, this will be longer, for example, pension information of former employees.
+In some circumstances, this will be longer, for example, pension information of former employees and information relating to the research grants we’ve made.
 If you would like to know how long we will hold any specific information, then please contact us and we can provide further details.

 9. Your rights

-Under the General Data Protection Regulations (GDPR) you have the following rights:
+Under the Data Protection Act 2018 you have the following rights:

 • Information Right – the right to receive the information contained in this policy and our data collection forms about the way we process your personal data.